Studio glass: United Kingdom

 Notable centres of glass production in the UK have been St. Helens in Merseyside (the home of Pilkington Glass and the site on which lead crystal glass was first produced by George Ravenscroft), Stourbridge in the Midlands and Sunderland in the North East.
 Sunderland is now home to the National Glass Centre which houses a specialist glass art course.
 St. Helens boasts a similar establishment but without the educational body attached.
 Perthshire in Scotland was known internationally for its glass paperweights.
 It has always hosted the best glass artists working on small scales, but closed its factory in Crieff, Scotland in January 2002.

 Glass artists in the UK have a variety of exhibitions.
 The Scottish Glass Society hosts a yearly exhibition for members, the Guild of Glass Engravers exhibit every two years and the British Glass Biennale, begun in 2004 is now opening its third show.

 British Glass Art owes much to the long history of craft.
 The majority of its glass blowers who operate small studio furnaces produce aesthetically beautiful though primarily functional objects.
 Technical skill as a blower is given as much importance as the artistic intent.

-Other notable Glasshouse artists are Steven Newell, Catherine Hough, Annette Meech and of course Simon Moore.
+The Glasshouse, one of the first artist run UK studios, was established in 1967.
+Artists such as Jane Bruce, Steven Newell, Catherine Hough, Annette Meech, Christopher Williams and Simon Moore spent time working there until it closed its doors in the late 1990s.

-There are a growing number of glass studios in the UK.
+There are now a growing number of glass studios in the UK.
 Many specialize in production glassware while others concentrate on one off or limited edition pieces.
 An Arts Council funded, non-profit making organisation, the Contemporary Glass Society, founded in 1976 as British Artists in Glass, exists to promote and support the work of glass artists in the UK.

 Other glass organisations in the UK are The Guild of Glass Engravers, the Scottish Glass Society and Cohesion.
 Cohesion is a different sort of entity to the other organisations in that it was specifically founded to promote and develop glass art as a commercial concern.
 It organises trade events in and around the UK and at the international level.
 Originally it focused only on artists based the north east of England but has since expanded its remit to cover the whole of the UK.

-The Northlands Glass School was established in late 1990s in the far north of Scotland and offers residencies and masterclasses to arts students and established glass artists.

 In November 2007 the glass sculpture Model for a Hotel was unveiled as an exhibit on the fourth plinth of Trafalgar Square, London.